ziyad-tarek1/MySQL_Administration_Script/Documents/functions_and_methods.md

 ---

-### Example Usage in Your Code
+### Example Usage in The Code
-Here’s how these functions and methods are used in your script:
+Here’s how these functions and methods are used in The script:

 1. **Connecting to MySQL**:
    ```python